 Repeated eye rubbing over weeks or months with great force may cause significant corneal tissue responses not limited to direct injury to the collagen fiber arrangement and extracellular matrix but also Impact the cellular composition of the corneal tissue.
 Cells of living organisms have a repertoire of strategies for dealing with mechanical stimuli.
 Several are relevant to the eye and to the way ocular cells respond to their physical environment in health and disease.
 This Mechanosensitivity is relevant to the eye with respect to axial myopia and the pressure related disease of glaucoma.
 When subject to mechanical forces such as compression, extension, torsion, and shearing, Human cells can be damaged and become necrotic or apoptotic (26).
 In addition, increased hydrostatic pressure caused by eye rubbing may Increase the apoptotic rates for keratocytes.
-The subsequent reduced maintenance of collagen and ground substance may reduce further the biomechanical resistance of the cornea.
+The subsequently reduced maintenance of collagen and ground substance may reduce further the biomechanical resistance of the cornea.

 The casee from a cellular inflammation perspective

 Eye rubbing for 60 seconds has been demonstrated to increase the level of tear film MMP-13, IL-6 and TNF-α in normal study subjects (27).
 The increase in protease release, protease activity and inflammatory mediator formation after eye rubbing may be exacerbated even further during the persist and forceful eye rubbing seen in people with keratoconus.
 Sustained elevated levels of inflammatory mediators in the tears due to repeated rubbing episodes may be significant in keratoconus development and progression (28).